GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-app-engine.md

 If you have not yet installed Elixir and Phoenix, do so:

-1. Install Elixir and NodeJS.
+1. Install Elixir and Node.js.
 If you are on MacOS with Homebrew, you can run

-        brew install node elixir
+        brew install elixir node

     Otherwise consult the [Node download](https://nodejs.org/en/download/) and
     [Elixir install](https://elixir-lang.org/install.html) guides for your